-- (a) The importance of social responsibility (Premises may wish to seek an audit from GamCare or such other appropriate body in order to obtain a Certificate of Social Responsibility) - (b) Causes and consequences of problem gambling - (c) Identifying and communicating with vulnerable persons: primary intervention and escalation - (d) Dealing with problem gamblers: exclusion (mandatory and voluntary) and escalating for advice/treatment - (e) Refusal of entry (alcohol and drugs) - (f) Age verification procedures and need to return stakes/withdraw winnings if under age persons found gambling - (g) Importance and enforcement of time/spend limits - (h) The conditions of the licence - (i) Maintaining an incident log - (j) Offences under the Gambling Act - (k) Categories of gaming machines and the stakes and odds associated with each machine - (I) Types of gaming and the stakes and odds associated with each - (m) Staff exclusion from gambling at the premises where they are employed and reasons for restriction - (n) The 'no tipping' rule - (o) Ability to signpost customers to support services with respect to problem gambling, financial management, debt advice etc. - (p) Safe cash-handling/payment of winnings - (q) Identify forged ID and bar those using forged ID from the premises - (r) Knowledge of a problem gambling helpline number (for their own use as well as that of customers) - (s) The importance of not encouraging customers to: - Increase the amount of money they have decided to gamble - Enter into continuous gambling for a prolonged period - Continue gambling when they have expressed a wish to stop - Re-gamble winnings - Chase losses.
+- (a) The importance of social responsibility (Premises may wish to seek an audit from GamCare or such other appropriate body in order to obtain a Certificate of Social Responsibility) - (b) Causes and consequences of problem gambling - (c) Identifying and communicating with vulnerable persons: primary intervention and escalation - (d) Dealing with problem gamblers: exclusion (mandatory and voluntary) and escalating for advice/treatment - (e) Refusal of entry (alcohol and drugs) - (f) Age verification procedures and need to return stakes/withdraw winnings if under age persons found gambling - (g) Importance and enforcement of time/spend limits - (h) The conditions of the licence - (i) Maintaining an incident log - (j) Offences under the Gambling Act - (k) Categories of gaming machines and the stakes and odds associated with each machine - (I) Types of gaming and the stakes and odds associated with each - (m) Staff exclusion from gambling at the premises where they are employed and reasons for restriction - (n) The "no tipping" rule, unless a common fund into which tips and service charges are paid for distribution to the staff (a "tronc") is established and conducted in accordance with current H.M.
+Revenue and Customs advice. - (o) Ability to signpost customers to support services with respect to problem gambling, financial management, debt advice etc. - (p) Safe cash-handling/payment of winnings - (q) Identify forged ID and bar those using forged ID from the premises - (r) Knowledge of a problem gambling helpline number (for their own use as well as that of customers) - (s) The importance of not encouraging customers to: - Increase the amount of money they have decided to gamble - Enter into continuous gambling for a prolonged period - Continue gambling when they have expressed a wish to stop - Re-gamble winnings - Chase losses.